tutorbookapp/tutorbook/pages/api/README.md

    accompanying human-readable error message if any of them fail):
    - Verifies the correct request body was sent (e.g. all parameters are there and are all of the correct types).
-   - Verifies that the `attendees` all have user IDs and profile documents.
+   - Verifies that the `people` all have user IDs and profile documents.
-   - Verifies that the appointment creator (the owner of the given `token` JWT) is an `attendee`.
+   - Verifies that the appointment creator (the owner of the given `token` JWT) is an `person`.
-   - Verifies that the requested `Timeslot` is within all of the `attendee`'s availability (by reading each `attendee`'s Firestore profile document).
+   - Verifies that the requested `Timeslot` is within all of the `person`'s availability (by reading each `person`'s Firestore profile document).
-   - Verifies that the requested `subjects` are included in each of the tutors' Firestore profile documents (where a tutor is defined as an `attendee` whose `roles` include `tutor`).
+   - Verifies that the requested `subjects` are included in each of the tutors' Firestore profile documents (where a tutor is defined as an `person` whose `roles` include `tutor`).
-   - Verifies that the given `token` belongs to one of the `match`'s `attendees`.
+   - Verifies that the given `token` belongs to one of the `match`'s `people`.
 2. Creates [the Bramble tutoring lesson room](https://about.bramble.io/api.html) (so that the parent can preview the venue that their child will be using to connect with their tutor).